MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-add-on-licensing/licensing-enhance-teams.md

 ## How do I purchase Teams Premium licenses?

-If your tenant and users meet the requirements for Teams Premium, you can purchase Teams Premium add-on licenses through your preferred purchasing channel.
+If your tenant and users meet the requirements for Teams Premium, you can purchase Teams Premium add-on licenses through your preferred purchasing channel once Teams Premium becomes generally available.

 After you purchase your Teams Premium licenses, you’ll assign the licenses to your users in the [Microsoft 365 admin center](https://go.microsoft.com/fwlink/p/?linkid=834822).